-I ran my hand into the depths of the left uterine horn to try to remove some of the membranes rather than to find a lamb.
+I ran my hand into the depths of the left uterine horn, trying to remove some of the membranes.
 And then this guy kicked me.
 I looked at Kathy and smiled.

 “Kathy, you know we could never do that,” I said as I pulled the 4th lamb out of the incision.
 “I would never be able to talk to Gus with a straight face.”

 With all the pulling and tugging on the lambs, the vaginal prolapse had corrected itself.

 “She is going to have so much room in this belly she won’t know what to do with it,” I said.

 I closed the four-inch uterine incision with number 2 Dexon and the linea alba with the same suture, using a sliding mattress on the linea alba.
 After closing the skin, she was ready to go.

 We rolled her over onto her side, and she just kept on going and landed on her feet.
 She immediately turned her attention to the lambs.